chauff/cse1500-web-transcripts/Lecture-node.md

 }
 ```

 5. Now, the program is ready to be debugged.
 In the *Debug* tab, *Launch Program* should now be the default option in the pull-down menu (see VSC's debug panel screenshot below).
-Click on the *Play* button (the green triangle) and your program is running with a debugger attached.
+Click on the <kbd>Play</kbd> button (the green triangle) and your program is running with a debugger attached.
 Change the file *todos.txt* (the command line argument you provided in `launch.json`) and observe the console output.

 ![Debug panel](img/L4-debug.png)